Geography & Urban Planning

 Study Tour (SS)

-Background readings, field lectures, a trip log and a comprehensive paper are required under the direction of the geography staff person in charge.
-Information on fees, transportation and trip expenses available in a separate announcement.
+Background readings, field lectures, a trip log, and a comprehensive paper are required under the direction of the geography staff person in charge.
+Information on fees, transportation, and trip expenses available in a separate announcement.

 Geography 402 3 (crs.)

-Field Methods of Geography (SS)
+Field Methods in Geography (SS)

 Geography 414 3 (crs.)